bg

 Introducing the Protagonists: Arweave and Filecoin

 Arweave emerged from a different conceptual starting point.
-Its mission is singular: permanent information storage.
+Its singular mission is permanent information storage.
 It achieves this through a novel data structure called the 'blockweave,' a variation of the blockchain architected specifically to enforce and economically sustain long-term data replication.
 Its entire system is geared towards a 'pay once, store forever' promise.

 The Core Mechanism: How Permanence and Contracts Shape Reality